ccornejod/iele756-region/README.md

-# iele756-region
+# IELE756 – Migration and Health Analysis
+Team members:
+- Catalina Cornejo
+- Javiera García

+Region:

+Description:
-IELE756 course project – migration and health analysis
+Course project analyzing migration and health outcomes in Chile using Census 2024, ENO, and GRD datasets.